feargalr/TaxSEA/README.md

 health/disease associations, and published signatures from BugSigDB.
 Each dataframe has 5 columns
 - taxonSetName - The name of the taxon set tested
-- NES - Normalized enrichment score.
-This is simply the median rank across all detected members in the set.
+- median_rank - This is simply the median rank across all detected members in the set.
+This allows you to see the direction of change
 - P value - Kolmogorov-Smirnov test P value.
 - FDR - P value adjusted for multiple testing.
 - TaxonSet - Returns list of taxa in the set to show what is driving the signal